Creative Automation / Foundation

 Thesis

 FREE Grok 4.5 Coding Agent!
-Better Than Claude Opus 4.8? teaches a practical creative automation move: This video covers xAI's Grok 4.5 launch (benchmark wins over Claude Opus 4.8 on Deep SWE 1.0 and Terminal Bench 2.1 at a fraction of the price), shows how to install the official Grok CLI coding agent and use it free with generous rate limits, and stress-tests it by generating a full interactive solar system visualization from one prompt.
+Better Than Claude Opus 4.8? teaches a practical coding-agent workflow move: This video covers xAI's Grok 4.5 launch (benchmark wins over Claude Opus 4.8 on Deep SWE 1.0 and Terminal Bench 2.1 at a fraction of the price), shows how to install the official Grok CLI coding agent and use it free with generous rate limits, and stress-tests it by generating a full interactive solar system visualization from one prompt.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.